Envision walking elbow to elbow in a sea of people in bare feet and summer attire.

 In many ways, the event mirrors the ephemeral nature of a sandcastle: a creative and exciting beginning, lots of hard work and lighthearted fun, and then a rapid dissolution by the lapping and inevitable tide.
 Today, the sandcastle competition lives on only in the minds of those who experienced it, or those who continue tapping its creativity and see the castles in their own minds.

-Our current exhibition on view explores the life span of this imaginative event
+The exhibit, on view from June 7 – October 7, 2019 explores the life span of this imaginative event

 and invokes the fantastical!